 A web-based search function is also available which can be used to identify UK financial sanctions targets.

 OFSI provide a Consolidated list of UK financial sanctions targets in various downloadable formats:

 The UK is a member of the United Nations Security Council, so automatically imposes all financial sanctions created by the UN.
 The current version of the UN’s Consolidated List is provided in .xml, .html and .pdf formats.
-Member States are obliged to implement the measures specific to each listed name as specified on the websites of the related sanctions committee.
+UN member states are obliged to implement the measures specific to each listed name as specified on the websites of the related sanctions committee.

 For information on the EU sanctions map, which provides a visual overview of sanctions adopted by the Council, with links to the respective country lists – See: EU measures.

 For the Consolidated list of persons, groups and entities subject to EU financial sanctions – See: EU measures.

 Other country (examples)